 With roll-up computer screens and various other flexible electronics getting closer to reality, Scientists are bringing about improvements in an increasing number of components that can stretch and bend.

-ACS Applied Materials & Interfaces, a team of Scientists have reported on another development capable of contributing to this evolution.
+In the journal ACS Applied Materials & Interfaces, a team of Scientists have reported on another development capable of contributing to this evolution.
 This new development refers to a cost-effective paper that can be effortlessly manufactured on a large scale.

 Flexible electronic prototypes that are currently available are built using polymer thin films.
 However, the cost of these films becomes a factor as they are scaled up.
 Scientists addressed this issue by turning to paper, which is biodegradable, renewable and a fraction of the cost of polymer thin films.
 The problem with paper is that it is not conductive, and all efforts to infuse it with this property have been hindered by expense and scalability.
 Thus, Bin Su, Junfei Tian and colleagues planned to develop a new approach.